AdobeDocs/journey-optimizer-learn.en/help/challenges/order-confirmation-challenge.md

 >[!TAB Task]

 1. Create a journey called "your name _Order Confirmation"
-2. Use the event: LumaOnlinePurchase as a trigger
+2. Use the event: [!DNL LumaOnlinePurchase] as a trigger

 3. Create the order confirmation email: